-Muscadine grapes are grown on property and the vineyard is quite lovely.
+Muscadine grapes are grown on the property and the vineyard is quite lovely.

 Our wine tasting was a lot of fun.
-Susanne was excellent.
-She keep us entertained the whole time.
-Between the Blake and I, we tried the following wines: Sweet Carolian Girl, Ice Queen, Beachin’ Babes, Bikini Blush, Angel of the Morning, Island Mama, Sweet and Sassy, Sweet Baby Blues, and Classy Lady.
-Blake and I both found Sweet Baby Blues to be our favorite.
+Susanne was excellent!
+She kept us entertained the whole time.
+Between the two of us, we tried Sweet Carolina Girl, Ice Queen, Beachin’ Babes, Bikini Blush, Angel of the Morning, Island Mama, Sweet and Sassy, Sweet Baby Blues, and Classy Lady.
+Sweet Baby Blues was our favorite.

-The La Belle Amie Vineyard features live music from 1-5PM throughout the week: Wine Wednesdays, Oldies Thursdays, and Wine Down Fridays.
-Two Saturdays a month, the winery has festivals bringing in over 1000 people.
+The La Belle Amie Vineyard features live music throughout the week: Wine Wednesdays, Oldies Thursdays, and Wine Down Fridays.
+Two Saturdays a month, the winery has festivals bringing in over 1,000 people.
 All you need to bring is a chair; food and wine are available for purchase.
-On Fridays, glasses of wine are only $4.

 The winery has an “our porch is your porch” philosophy and wants all guests to feel welcome.
 Whether you want to enjoy the live music, socialize with friends, or read a book on the front porch, Vicki wants you to enjoy your time at the winery.
 The property is absolutely beautiful and very relaxing.

-The shop is open Monday-Saturday from 10AM to 6PM.
-Here you can find all of The Twisted Sisters wines, gifts, and wine accessories.
-The store is definitely worth checking out; they have some really neat things!
+In the shop, you can find all of The Twisted Sisters wines, gifts, and wine accessories.
+It is definitely worth checking out; they have some really neat things!

 If you are a frequent visitor of the La Belle Amie Vineyard, join their Festival Club.
-For $70 per year, you will gain admission to all festivals, receive a wine glass and t-shirt or bottle of wine, get 10% off all wine purchases, be entered into festival prize drawings, complimentary wine tastings for your guests, and get two festival passes to brings guests to one festival.
+You will gain admission to all festivals, receive a wine glass and t-shirt or bottle of wine, get a percentage off all wine purchases, and a plethora of other great benefits.

 If you live in the Myrtle Beach Area, sign up for the Festival Club and take advantage of all that La Belle Amie has to offer.
 And if you are visiting Myrtle Beach, stop by on one of the days that the vineyard has live music; you will not regret it.